Legal research in the United States: Judicial branch sources (Cases)

 The key to using legal indexes is to identify not only the key facts but the legal issues which are central to the case.
 Keyword searches in databases may also be a challenge, because people may describe legal concepts in varying ways.
-"Issue spotting" is a skill that lawyers hone in law school and throughout their careers as they gain experience.
+"Issue spotting" is a skill that lawyers home in law school and throughout their careers as they gain experience.
 For the layperson, reading secondary sources, such as books and journal articles, can help.

 Once a case has been found, legal researchers must make sure that it has not been overturned by a higher court.
 Lawyers use citators such as Shepard's Citations to make sure that their case is still "good law."
 This process is often known as Shepardizing after the name of the service.
 Citators track resources, written at a later point in time, which cite back to a particular case.
 Because cases cite to related cases, citators can be used to find cases which are on the same topic.
 A common research strategy is to use "one good case" to find related cases.

 Legal forms can be some of the hardest documents to find because one person may call a form by one name while another person knows it by an entirely different name (neither of which may be the actual, official name of the form).
 The same form may be known by a different name in a different jurisdiction.
 Law libraries often have many sets of formbooks to search.

 Legal researchers may also need the briefs and other background materials connected with a case, which are included in docket records.
 Other types of documents may exist in databases which cannot be searched with search engines such as Google.
 These 'invisible web' sources may take time to ferret out.